-5 Things to Double Check on Every Invoice You Send
+What 5 Things to Check on Every Invoice You Send

 Sending invoices and tracking down payments can be a frustrating part of life for any small business owner.
 To many, invoicing can be a particularly tedious task.

 It’s important to give your outgoing invoices the attention they deserve though, so you can avoid causing confusion, or even delaying payments, because of missing or incorrect details.
-To get into the specifics of why accurate billing is so important to small business financial management, we want to share five items you should absolutely double check on every invoice you send:
+To get into the specifics of why accurate billing is so important to small business financial management, we want to share five items you should double-check on every invoice you send.

 #1: That You’ve Charged the Correct Rate

 It’s surprisingly easy to bill a customer for the right item or service, but the wrong amount, simply because you’ve forgotten to factor in specials, promotions, pre-paid discounts, or other adjustments.
 Not only is this kind of mistake likely to hold up your payments, but it could lead your customer to wonder whether you have purposely overcharged them, and that’s never going to be a good thing for future sales.